Rio Tinto shares slump as Serbia pulls plug on its $2.4 bln lithium project | Business

 It is also a major setback for Rio, which was hoping the project would help make it one of the world's 10 biggest producers of lithium, a key ingredient in batteries.
 The mine is Rio's only lithium project and the company announced just a month ago a deal to buy a second lithium asset for $825 million, as it looks to build its battery materials business.

-Rio's shares closed down 4.1% after falling as much as 5.1% in the Australian stock market, its worst intra-day drop since August 2021.
+Rio's shares in Australia closed down 4.1% after falling as much as 5.1% in the Australian stock market, its worst intra-day drop since August 2021.
 The benchmark index ended down 2.3%.
-Serbian Prime Minister Ana Brnabic told a news conference in Belgrade that the decision came after requests by various green groups to halt the $2.4 billion Jadar lithium project that had planned to start production in 2027.
+In London, Rio's shares were down more than 3% by 0855 GMT, slightly underperforming their peers.

-At full capacity, the Jadar mine was expected to produce 58,000 tonnes of refined battery-grade lithium carbonate a year, making it Europe's biggest lithium mine by output.
-"There aren't that many projects like Jadar, and the Western world is not going to have its own supply chain if these are not developed," Sam Brodovcky, Standard Chartered's head of global metals and mining M&A.
+'EVEN GREATER SHORTAGE' At full capacity, the Jadar mine was expected to produce 58,000 tonnes of refined battery-grade lithium carbonate a year, making it Europe's biggest lithium mine by output.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)